 On May 10th at 8:30pm I came out publicly on Facebook to all of my friends.
 I did so for many reasons.
 I was tired of hiding and telling people individually, tired of being scared people would find out somehow and not from me first.
 I did so knowing I had an amazing core support of friends and family who already supported me, so if I lost anyone over Facebook, it wouldn’t matter as much to me.

-This is what I posted, along with the following picture of myself:
+This is what I posted, along with the below picture of myself.